 We went through with the IVF procedure and implanted two embryos.
-Days after this procedure took place, we began to see warning signs that this whole situation was in fact a scam.
+Days after this procedure took place, we began to see warning signs that led us to believe this may have been a scam.
 The surrogate cut off all contact with us, changed her phone number and email, while also blocking us on all social media.
 As well as denied access to all ultrasound visits, stripping us of the opportunity to see our child grow.
 All that we knew was that this woman was carrying our child and for months we had no idea if they were safe, or what her plan was.

 We contacted every authority that we could possibly think of, but every step seemed to come to a dead end.
 We gained an incredible team of attorneys, who have helped us in every way possible.
 Through the help of a private investigator we uncovered numerous troubling facts about the surrogate that made us more concerned for the safety of our child.
 When the surrogate did finally reach out, it was only to make numerous threats of harming our child if money was not provided to her.
 All of this combined, we were left fearing the worst for our child.